What About Bob?

 Is it any good?

-WHAT ABOUT BOB? is definitive proof of Bill Murray's loopy charm, because with a different cast -- or a different slant -- this classic comedy about a kooky stalker and his hapless psychologist could have been a routine sitcom-style flick with a creepy edge.
+This movie is definitive proof of Bill Murray's loopy charm.
+With a different cast -- or a different slant -- this classic comedy about a kooky stalker and his hapless psychologist could have been a routine sitcom-style flick with a creepy edge.
 We've seen this type of high-concept setup before, with main characters who steadfastly refused to let go of the object of their affection, no matter how harshly they were shooed away.
 But Murray's such an affable, adorable actor that even predictable scenes have a sort of cockeyed charm.